Stormynights17/Web-Dev-Final/README.md

 -Blog / Social media site
   easy to add many different functionalities and pages could have a game built in, like facebook games

+4/28
+Began work on project: chose to do the "escape room"-inspired game Will have levels where user must perform certain functions in order to move on to the next page Created login functions and checks
+Created a homepage and basic structure for level 1 page